espocrm/documentation/administration/email-fetching.md

 Allow to filter incoming emails according to specified criteria.
 E.g. if you don't need notification messages sent by some application be imported to EspoCRM you can create filter to make EspoCRM to skip them.

-Admin can create global filters, applied to all email accounts, leaving `Parent` field empty.
-Users can create filters for only own personal email account.
+Admin can create global filters, applied to all email accounts.
+Users can create filters for their own personal email account and for entire inbox.